MalditoBarbudo/beardy_data/_posts/2016-09-23-starting-bars-and-histograms-at-zero-in-ggplot2.md

                    limits = c(0,30)) +
 ```

-This way we indicate to avoid the y axis expand, but we set (harcode) the y max
+This way we avoid the y axis expand, but we need to set (harcode) the y max
-limit to allow for a gap above the data (the y max value depends on the count range,
+limit to allow for a space above the data (the y max value depends on the count
-so you have to take a look at the plot first).
+range, so you have to take a look at the plot first).
 This way has some disadventages[^a]:

 [^a]: It seems an asymmetrical expand argument is on its [way](https://github.com/hadley/ggplot2/issues/1669)